jbcodeforce/shift_left_utils/docs/command.md

 * `build-all-metadata`: Go to the hierarchy of folders for...
 * `report`: Generate a report showing the pipeline...
 * `deploy`: Deploy a pipeline from a given table name,...
-* `report-running-dmls`: Assess for a given table, what are the...
+* `report-running-statements`: Assess for a given table, what are the...
 * `undeploy`: From a given sink table, this command goes...
 * `build-execution-plan-from-table`: From a given table, this command goes all...